You should go to the nearest hospital emergency department immediately if you have a baby under 3 months old with a fever above 38°C.

 - become drowsy

 - don’t want to drink and aren’t weeing enough

 - vomit repeatedly or have frequent episodes of diarrhoea

 - display signs of a stiff neck, persistent headache or light hurting their eyes

 - are in pain

-If you’re worried or not sure what to do, phone healthdirect on 1800 022 222 at any time to speak to a registered nurse (known as NURSE-ON-CALL in Victoria).
-You may also wish to use the Symptom Checker.
+If you’re worried or not sure what to do, phone Pregnancy Birth and Baby on 1800 882 436 at any time to speak to a maternal child health nurse.

 Treating a fever at home

 If your baby is older than 3 months and seems well, you can treat a fever at home.